uilianries/imgui/Image-Loading-and-Displaying-Examples.md

 ## About ImTextureId

 From the FAQ: "How can I display an image?
-What is ImTextureID, how does it works?"
+What is ImTextureID, how does it work?"

 Short explanation:
 - You may use functions such as `ImGui::Image()`, `ImGui::ImageButton()` or lower-level `ImDrawList::AddImage()` to emit draw calls that will use your own textures.
 Using `ImGui::GetBackgroundDrawList()` you may submit AddImage() calls that are not part of a specific ImGui window but displayed between your background contents and ImGui windows.